Sign up for agendas, alerts, and job postings

 The tax credit amount will be listed on the statement of tax due for the applicable tax year.
 This will be sent by the Platte County Collector of Revenue in November.

 The application requires your name, mailing address, phone number, email address, and date of birth.
-You will also need to supply the Parcel Identification Number for your home residence.
-There are a number of questions a taxpayer will need to answer to determine whether you are eligible for the tax credit.
-Finally, you will need to submit some form of proof of residency.
-Authorized forms include voter registration cards, driver license, utility bill, or mortgage statements.
-Platte County will consider other reasonable proof of residency.
+You will also need to supply the Parcel Identification Number for your home residence (available on the Platte County Assessor's website).
+There are a number of questions a taxpayer will need to answer to determine eligibility for the tax credit.
+Finally, you will need to submit proof of residency, for example, a voter registration card, driver license, utility bill, or mortgage statement.
+Platte County will consider other reasonable proofs of residency.

-The Platte County Senior Citizen Tax Credit is designed to give senior citizens who are homeowners in Platte County a tax credit on their property taxes.
-The tax credit essentially locks the tax amount of an eligible taxpayer's home in order to prevent inflation from causing the taxpayer to experience increases in their property taxes.
-The program is authorized under Senate Bill 190, which the Missouri Legislature passed in 2023.
+The Platte County Senior Citizen Tax Credit Freeze is designed to give senior citizens who are homeowners in Platte County a tax credit on their property taxes.
+The tax credit essentially locks the tax amount of an eligible taxpayer's home in order to keep them from experiencing increases in their property taxes.
+(However, the State Blind Pension Fund is exempt as is any debt levy that a taxing jurisdiction passes.)
+The program is authorized under Senate Bill 190, which the Missouri Legislature passed and expanded under Senate Bill 756.

 Platte County intends to provide various public service announcements and reminders relating to the Senior Citizen Tax Credit.
 Platte County does not provide individual taxpayers with notice of the need to re-apply for the Senior Citizen Tax Credit.
 Each taxpayer desiring to receive the tax credit must remember to apply.
-Platte County encourages the use of a calendar reminder so that taxpayers do not miss the application deadline of May 15.
+Platte County encourages the use of a calendar reminder so that taxpayers do not miss the application deadline.